 Welcome to Desert Travels; a resource for the book about my early travels in the Sahara in the 1980s, as well as a general blog on desert travel themes.
 You can buy DT version 1.3 for the price of a coffee from amazon uk, com and all the rest.
 The 2015 paperback reprint (left) is also on amazon, as well as signed on ebay or at events I attend.

-Desert Travels the book was originally published in 1996 (right).
+Desert Travels was originally published in 1996 (right).
 It covered the first six of my forty-odd Sahara trips, starting as a clueless 21-year-old on a Yamaha XT500.
 The book finishes about seven years later, following a fractious ride from Algeria to Mauritania via Timbuktu, just before nomadic rebellions swept the central Sahara in the early 1990s.
 Much of what I learned on those journeys found its way into my guidebooks, like Adventure Motorcycling Handbook and Sahara Overland.

 But most of Desert Travels describes my ‘Sahara Motorcycle Tour‘ of 1989.
 I managed to scrape together five guys to follow me and a cantankerous Land Rover support vehicle (right) for a month deep into the Algerian Sahara.
 Like it said on the back of the book: five set off from the UK, only one came back riding.